Grief + Relationship Therapy

 About Elaine Alexander

 I am Trauma of Money Certified and trained in Timeline Therapy and Hypnotherapy.
-This informs how I work with grief, attachment wounds, financial stress, and the patterns that become embedded in the nervous system over time.
+My approach is grounded in attachment theory and trauma-informed care.

 Fees, Insurance, and Booking